visadb-io-Inc/ai-support-bot-knowledge-base/content/extension/DEFAULT.md

 ## Limitations

 - Browser Extensions do not work on mobile devices, so this is not a Devi limitation.
+User can install on cp
 - No automatic commenting/messaging.
 Only automatic comment drafts, human review and click required to comment.
 - No geo-targeting posts for Facebook.
 Join the location based groups instead.
 Twitter does nearby and other platforms have their own location settings.
 - No team/multi-user access to same account unless you share the passwords (not recommended)